Engee documentation

 rn main General

-A new application for calculating radar (radar) characteristics has been released.
-The application allows you to calculate fundamental radar energy characteristics such as: range, power and signal-to-noise ratio, which are calculated using the basic radar equation.
+We have released a new application for calculating radar characteristics.
+The application allows you to calculate the fundamental energy characteristics of a radar, such as range, power, and signal-to-noise ratio, which are calculated using the basic radar equation.

-In the Tactical and technical characteristics of the radar tab tab, the main characteristics of the system are set, and the application offers a choice of two radar configurations: monostatic and bistatic.
-By pressing the button, a .jl file is created in the current directory file browser file browser 7.
-In it the parameters necessary for calculating the required characteristic and the programme function that implements the calculation of the radar equation are formed.
+The Tactical and technical characteristics of the radar tab sets the main characteristics of the system, and one of two radar configurations is available in the application: monostatic and bistatic.
+It is created by clicking the button .jl file in the current directory file browser file browser 7.
+It generates the parameters necessary to calculate the required characteristic, and a software function that implements the calculation of the radar equation.

 image2

 Support for fixed-point calculations has been seriously improved.
-Previously, data was processed in strictly defined chunks - either 8 bits, 16 bits, 32 bits, 64 bits or 128 bits.
-This limited what developers could do, especially when you needed to store small values of a variable or signal.
-Let’s say you need a counter from 0 to 7; previously you still had to use 8 bits, even though three would have sufficed.
-Now, however, you can choose the exact number of bits needed to store a number.
-That is, you can specify how much space to allocate for each number based on its maximum value.
-This works both in scripts and models.
+Previously, data was processed in strictly defined chunks — either 8 bits, or 16, or 32, or 64 or 128 bits.
+This limited the capabilities of the developers, especially when it was necessary to store small values of a variable or signal.
+Let’s say you need a counter from 0 to 7; previously, you still had to use 8 bits, although three would have been enough.
+Now it is possible to select the exact number of bits needed to store a number.
+In other words, you can specify how much space to allocate for each number based on its maximum value.
+This works in both scripts and models.

 image1